Red-Rapious/Genetic-Snake-AI/README.md

 The goal is to build a simple Snake game, and to create an artificial intelligence to play the game, and hopefully get high enough scores.

 ### Motivation
 This project is a sequel to both [MLP-Digits-Recognition](https://github.com/Red-Rapious/MLP-Digits-Recognition) and [Genetic-Birds-Simulator](https://github.com/Red-Rapious/Genetic-Birds-Simulator).
-I decided to apply the genetic algorithm approach to a situation more complicated than the last time, the game of[Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
+I decided to apply the genetic algorithm approach to a situation more complicated than the last time, the game of [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).

 ### Technical description
 - The [`lib-neural-network`](libs/neural-network/src/lib.rs) library contains an implementation of a FFNN (Feed-Forward Neural Network).
 Conversely to my last two projects, I had performance in mind and used the [`nalgebra`](https://www.nalgebra.org) crate to optimise the computations of the Neural Network.